cc-jalvarez/cc-jalvarez.github.io/_pages/research.md

 "Regularization of Decision Tree Learning for Domain Bias Adaptation" with Kristen Scott, Bettina Berendt, and Salvatore Ruggieri.

-Perception as a Fairness Parameter, with Mayra Russo.
+"Perception as a Fairness Parameter" with Mayra Russo.

-Constrained hiring: market thickness and fairness, with Antonio Bencini and Salvatore Ruggieri.
+"The Initial Ordering Ranking Problem" with Salvatore Ruggieri.

 ### Invited talks, presentations, and workshops